How to write brilliant AI prompts

 But you may want it to get a lot more creative than that.

-I may say I want it to be the brilliant (dead) advertiser and direct response marketer David Ogilvy or )not dead) marketing maven Seth Godin.
+I may say I want it to be the brilliant (dead) advertiser and direct response marketer, David Ogilvy, or (not dead) marketing maven, Seth Godin.

 What do you want the AI to do?

-F – format
+F – format (this is how they present it)

 Because style is the operative word, I’m not copying or mimicking them.